ryan4yin/video2chars/README.md

 ## Install

->p.s. only test on linux
+>p.s.
+Tested only on linux

 First you need to make sure that you can use `ffmpeg` in shell.
 Typical desktop linux distributions come with it.
 If not, install ffmpeg first.